seantis/privatim/README.md

 ## Miscellaneous

 ###  Filestorage location
-By default, files are managed by sqlalchemy-file and are saved in the ./files directory
+By default, files are managed by sqlalchemy-file and are saved in the `files/` directory (relative to the repository root).

 ### Export Translations

 ```
+pip install poxls
 po-to-xls src/privatim/locale/fr/LC_MESSAGES/privatim.po
 ```
+Will generate the `xlsx` file in the current working dir.

 ### Javascript/Css dependencies

-The project includes js/css files.
+Here we track all the statically included JavaScript assets.
 If you need to update them, you can find the sources in the following locations:

 ###  Tom Select